shaabhishek/pdf_to_audiobook/README.md

 python -m pdf_to_audiobook.main path/to/research_paper.pdf
 ```

-By default, the output MP3 file will be saved to the same directory as the input PDF file, with the same name but .mp3 extension.
-For example, if you convert `/path/to/research_paper.pdf`, the output will be saved as `/path/to/research_paper.mp3`.
+By default, the output MP3 file will be saved to the same directory as the input PDF file, with the same name but with the AI model name appended and a .mp3 extension.
+For example, if you convert `/path/to/research_paper.pdf` using the Gemini AI model, the output will be saved as `/path/to/research_paper_gemini.mp3`.

 Options:
 - `--output`, `-o`: Custom path to save the output MP3 file (optional)
 - `--voice`, `-v`: Voice to use for the audiobook (default: alloy)
 - `--model`, `-m`: TTS model to use (default: tts-1)
 - `--speed`, `-s`: Speech speed multiplier (default: 1.0)
+- `--ai-model`: AI model to use for PDF processing ('gemini' or 'openai', default: gemini)

 Example:
 ```
-python -m pdf_to_audiobook.main research_paper.pdf --voice nova --model tts-1-hd --speed 1.2
+python -m pdf_to_audiobook.main research_paper.pdf --voice nova --model tts-1-hd --speed 1.2 --ai-model openai
 ```

 ### Python API